checker/cli/README.md

 1. Download the zip or clone the repo with Git on your local machine.

-2. Install the dependencies using the following command inside Command Prompt (Windows) or Terminal (Mac).
-If you use `Python.exe`, it will **not** work.

-    ```
-    python -m pip install -r requirements.txt
-    ```

-4. Edit the `config.ini` inside your favorite text editor.
-I have put lots of comments to explain what each option does.

-5. Now you need to make your terminal know where to find the checker files, so type the following command in Command Prompt or Terminal.
+2. Now you need to make your terminal know where to find the checker files, so type the following command in Command Prompt or Terminal.

 ```
 cd path